desenvolvedorIcotrade/App.bot/blog/_posts/2017-08-03-improving-dependency-resolution-in-bundler.md

 to the core of Bundler's dependency resolution logic, and I spent three weeks working to improve it.

-Happily, the result is a 2x speedup and a bunch of fixes that mean there are now no known bugs in Bundler's resolution logic.
+Happily, the result is a 2x speedup for Bundler's resolution logic and a bunch of fixes that it now has no known bugs.

 ### The bug